Running Pants from sources

-./pants runner script invokes a pre-built release of Pants.
+./pants runner script in the repo root.
 However in the Pants repo itself, the

 ./pants runner script is different - it invokes Pants directly from the sources in that repo.